-NOTE: Batteries for portable computers are covered only during the initial 1-year period of the limited warranty for your computer.
-For more information about the Dell warranty for your computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.
+NOTE: Batteries for portable computers are covered under warranty only during the initial 1-year period of the limited warranty for the computer.
+For more information about the Dell warranty for the computer, see the Product Information Guide or separate paper warranty document that shipped with your computer.

 For optimal computer performance and to help preserve BIOS settings, operate your DellTM portable computer with the main battery installed at all times.
-Use a battery to run the computer when it is not connected to an electrical outlet.
+Use a battery to run the computer when the computer is not connected to an electrical outlet.
 One battery is supplied as standard equipment in the battery bay.